 Now, on the day of my wedding, my thinking couldn’t be more different.
-I know that there’s a lot of people out there in the 18-34 age category who have marriage as the last thing on their minds (yes, mostly guys), but really, I don’t think that it’s as bad as people make it out to be.
+I know that there’s a lot of people out there in the 18-34 age category who have marriage as the last thing on their minds (yes, mostly guys), but I don’t think it’s as bad as people make it out to be.

 - There’s more spending power in two incomes than a singular one.
 So, we can stop buying things for ourselves and start combining our incomes for more substantial purchases.

-- God wants His children to be married in holy matrimony — that’s mentioned pretty early on.
+- God wants His children married in holy matrimony — that’s mentioned pretty early on.
 As Christians, it was a step that we were going to take sooner or later — but not until we were ready.

 - Sarah and I have many of the same fundamental values on top of our faith.

 - Sarah and I love one another.
-I’m not talking about that puppy love that you experience when you first start dating someone — in the course of a relationship, you really get to know each other.
+I’m not talking about that puppy love that you experience when you first start dating someone — in the course of a relationship, you get to know each other.
 Learn what makes the other person tick.
 The buttons you can press without knowing you’re pressing them.
-Sometimes, we can be really annoying to each other.
+Sometimes, we can be annoying to each other.
 But we’ve got each other’s backs, which is even more important than those moments of just being mad.
 A friend once asked me how I know she’s the one.
 My answer?
 “She’s the person I can take the most bullshit from without getting mad.”
 Ain’t love grand?

 - Sarah and I both come from good, caring families, which helps family gathering to be a lot easier.